Christian0330/Degen-Token/README.md

-# Generate the README file content as a string
-readme_content = """
 # DegenToken Smart Contract

 **DegenToken** (`DGN`) is an ERC20-compliant token designed for managing a maximum-supply cryptocurrency.
 This contract enables minting, burning, and transferring tokens, enforcing a strict cap to ensure token scarcity.